cancervariants/cancervariants.org/collections/_standards/var_rep_spec.md

   intentionally ambiguous, often accurately reflecting scientific uncertainty or understanding at the time.
 Abstract and ambiguous terms are not readily translatable into a representation of knowledge.
 Therefore, the specification begins with precise computational definitions for biological concepts that are essential to representing sequence variation.
-The VR-Spec information model specifies how the computational definitions are to be represented in fields, semantics, objects, and object relationships.
+The VRS information model specifies how the computational definitions are to be represented in fields, semantics, objects, and object relationships.
 - **Machine readable schema.** To be useful for information exchange, the information model should be realized in a schema definition language.
-The VR-Spec schema is currently implemented using JSON Schema, however it is intended to support translations to other schema systems (e.g. XML, OpenAPI, and GraphQL).
+The VRS schema is currently implemented using JSON Schema, however it is intended to support translations to other schema systems (e.g. XML, OpenAPI, and GraphQL).
 The schema repository includes language-agnostic tests for ensuring schema compliance in downstream implementations.
-- **Conventions that promote reliable data sharing.** The VR-Spec recommends conventions regarding the use of the schema and that facilitate data sharing.
-For example, the VR-Spec recommends using fully justified allele normalization using an algorithm inspired by [NCBI's SPDI project] (https://www.biorxiv.org/content/10.1101/537449v1).
+- **Conventions that promote reliable data sharing.** VRS recommends conventions regarding the use of the schema and that facilitate data sharing.
+For example, the VRS recommends using fully justified allele normalization using an algorithm inspired by [NCBI's SPDI project] (https://www.biorxiv.org/content/10.1101/537449v1).
 - **Globally unique computed identifiers.** This specification also recommends a specific algorithm